 Apply ice on your abdomen for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag and cover it with a towel.
 Ice helps prevent tissue damage and decreases swelling and pain.

 Apply heat to your abdomen for 20 to 30 minutes every 2 hours for as many days as directed.
 Heat helps decrease pain and muscle spasms.

 Contact your surgeon or gynecologist if:

 - Your incision is swollen, red, or has pus coming from it.

 - You have a fever.

-- You have questions or concerns about your surgery or medicine.
+- You have questions or concerns about your condition or care.